A quieter way out

 Client Advisor

-Colin's the last person I thought would stop drinking because he never had a serious problem with it.
-But he saw the limitation and made the decision years ago to walk away in April 2025.
-His framework is like nothing I've seen.
-Probably the best alternative out there for high-earning professionals looking for something that isn't a traditional program.
+I never thought Colin would stop drinking because to me he never seemed like the type to have a problem.
+But he saw a limitation coming and decided to just walk away in April 2025.
+His approach is like nothing I've ever seen before.
+It's probably the best alternative out there for high-earning professionals who don't want some traditional program.

 Scott S.